sourav-bk/Golang/Topic/Kubernetes.md

        While you can create a ReplicaSet manually, it is typically managed automatically by a Deployment, which acts as a higher-level wrapper for rolling updates and scaling operations.

    - **Service**
+     Service is a critical abstraction that provides load balancing, service discovery, and a stable network endpoint for accessing your applications.
+Because Pods are ephemeral and frequently change IP addresses, a Service provides a constant, stable IP address and DNS name for clients to connect to your application, regardless of the underlying Pod lifecycle.
+It intelligently routes incoming network traffic across all the healthy Pods that match its labels and selectors, ensuring high availability and efficient resource usage.
+Depending on the required reachability, a Service can be configured in different modes, including ClusterIP for internal access, NodePort for external access via a static node port, or LoadBalancer for exposing the application via a cloud-provider load balancer.

    - **Ingress**
    - **ConfigMap**
    - **Secret**